 I decided to create this project and solve the holiday 'problem' generally after I had to implement some kind holiday aware code for the third software project in my career.

 The idea behind this is to have an independent API which can be used in any kind of environment.
 That means no network or database needed.
-The only external API dependency is to JODA time API which will be replaced by JSR310 when this is final.

 At any time you can provide your own XML file containing your holiday rules.
 Please see the usage page.